 If you are copying the text from other sources and pasting it in the Content field, make sure you paste it without any text formatting by Ctrl+Shift V (on Windows) and Option+Shift+Command+V (on Mac).

-Note: Enter the text in the same Language of which you’re using the font family.
+📌 Note: Enter the text in the same Language as you’re using the font family.

 To add the logo, fill in the “URL To Logo” section with the URL to your logo.
 The logo must be in JPG, JPEG, PNG, or GIF format.